 All students enrolled in one-semester courses, except dual enrollment courses, are required to take final exams.
-Final exam exemptions in full year courses are awarded to students with a quarter grade of "A" for the first three quarters and a fourth quarter average of "A." Exemptions in religion courses are awarded to students with a grade of "A" for the two quarters of her first semester religion course, a grade of "A" in the first quarter of her second semester religion course and an average of "A" in the second quarter of her second semester Religion course.
-Only students attending Dominican during all four quarters are eligible for exam exemptions.
+Final exam exemptions in full year courses are awarded to students with a quarter grade of "A" for the first three quarters and a fourth quarter average of "A." Only students enrolled in Dominican during all four quarters are eligible for exam exemptions.
 Honor certificates are awarded in each subject to students with an "A" average in all quarters.